Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 Our Comprehensive, Tailored CBT Approach to Overcoming Social Anxiety Disorders

 At our Philadelphia Center for Anxiety, OCD, and Cognitive Behavioral Therapy, we’re not just dedicated to providing compassionate, evidence-based treatment for Social Anxiety Disorder and related performance anxieties.
 We stand out as one of the few centers in the Philadelphia area that offers a deep level of knowledge, expertise, and a comprehensive program specifically designed to overcome social anxiety.
-Understanding the unique challenges faced by those with SAD, including the fears, avoidance patterns, and core beliefs that fuel the disorder, enables us to tailor our therapy approaches to meet the specific needs of our community.
+Understanding the unique challenges faced by those with social anxiety disorder, including the fears, avoidance patterns, and core beliefs that fuel the disorder, enables us to tailor our therapy approaches to meet the specific needs of our community.
+We are frequently sought out for consultation and referrals by patients, families, schools, physicians, psychiatrists, and other mental health professionals seeking expert care for social and performance anxiety.

-Are you considering CBT for Social Anxiety, either for yourself or a loved one?
-Our treatment goals and strategies are carefully designed to address the root causes of SAD, paving the way to greater self-confidence and deeper connectedness.
+Are you considering CBT for social anxiety as an adult, or are you seeking help for your teen or child?
+Our treatment goals and strategies are carefully designed to address the root causes of social anxiety disorder across the lifespan, paving the way to greater self-confidence and deeper connectedness.
 Discover how our approach can aid you or someone you care about by exploring our detailed blog article on CBT for Social Anxiety Disorder.
-If you’re ready to take the next step or simply want more information, we invite you to contact us.
+If you’re ready to take the next step or simply want more information, we invite you to contact us

 Addressing Performance Anxieties

+Many individuals seek help for performance anxiety without realizing it is closely related to social anxiety and driven by similar fears of evaluation, judgment, or noticeable mistakes.
 While our treatment for Social Anxiety Disorder lays the foundation for overcoming related performance anxieties, we recognize the necessity of specialized strategies to address the unique challenges of each.
 Whether it’s the fear of public speaking, anxiety over writing in academic or professional settings, anxieties affecting sports or music performance, or anxieties related to sexual performance, our team provides targeted interventions.
 By addressing the specific nuances of each performance anxiety within the broader context of social anxiety, these interventions are crafted to reduce anxiety and empower our clients to navigate these situations more comfortably, while also enabling them to excel in their performance domains.
+These concerns are addressed within our specialized social anxiety and performance anxiety treatment programs.

 Additional Therapies